The Glasgow Chamber Orchestra is a charity registered in Scotland No SC022256

 The GCO rehearses on Tuesday evenings from 7.30pm to 10.00pm Rehearsal venues can vary from week to week, so it is important to keep checking the Rehearsal Schedule for the latest information.

-The orchestra has around 50 regular members, with any additional players called in as required for each concert.
-Our players are keen musicians of all ages and backgrounds who come together under our professional conductor to play music to the highest standard we can achieve.
+The orchestra has around 40 regular members, with any additional players called in as required for each concert.
+Our players are keen musicians of all ages and backgrounds who come together under a professional conductor to play music to the highest standard we can achieve.
 We are a friendly and sociable orchestra, but we do expect players to commit themselves to regular attendance throughout each term, and to undertake private practice between rehearsals.

 We welcome enquiries from potential new members in all sections.
 Although we have a very loyal membership, with many long-standing players, vacancies arise from time to time so we are always keen to hear from good, enthusiastic players who are interested in joining us.
 Ideally, you will be playing to at least the equivalent of Grade 8 level on your instrument.
 Typically, you would be invited to participate in a few rehearsals prior to taking an audition with our conductor and relevant section leaders.